rossfletcher19/SimpleTextEditorWMaven/README.md

 ## Support and contact details

-_Contact Ross Fletcher @ rtbfletch at outlook dot com, with any questions or input and thank you!_
+_Contact superSimpleEditor @ gmail dot com, with any questions or input and thank you!_

 ## Technologies Used

 * _NetBeans_
 * _JavaFX_
 * _FXML_
+* _Maven_
 * _Git and GitHub_

+## Build Info

+* _Build Version 3.0 using javafx and maven with the intent of implementing LanguageTool for spellchecking._

 ### License